ibm-cloud-docs/appid/about.md

 Data that is stored in {{site.data.keyword.appid_short_notm}} is encrypted and persisted in a database cluster that is spread across availability zones.
 The data is also back up in a separate encrypted object storage.

 Because {{site.data.keyword.appid_short_notm}} is a regional service, it does not provide automated cross-regional failover or cross-regional disaster recovery.
-However, {{site.data.keyword.appid_short_notm}} does provide an [extensive API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/){: external} that developers can use to manually synchronize their service configuration with another instance or instances of {{site.data.keyword.appid_short_notm}}.
+If a regional disaster occurs, all data might not be available to be recovered.
+However, if the recovery of a location is necessary, the available data can be restored.
+To ensure high availability and disaster recovery, it’s recommended that you create and maintain backup instances in other regions.
+To synchronize a service instance in one region with an instance in a different region, you can use [the APIs](https://us-south.appid.cloud.ibm.com/swagger-ui/#/){: external}.

 ## Data separation and encryption
 {: #data-encryption}